6 min read

 AI-generated content may be incorrect.

-It’s choosing what your future self needs more than what your current mood wants.
-Over and over and over again..
+It’s about choosing what your future self needs, more than what your current mood demands, over and over again.
+Consistent repetition, in my opinion, is the silver bullet to success.

 Carl Jung said, “You are what you do, not what you say you’ll do.”

-That one sticks with me because I used to say a lot of things until I realized that saying them wasn’t the same as doing them.
+I used to talk about all the things I was going to do, until I realized I wasn't actually doing them.
 The road to hell being paved with good intentions and all…

 Jim Rohn put it this way: “You either suffer from the pain of discipline, or you suffer from the pain of regret.”